GaoleMeng/EECS498-MDE-Mboard/README.md

 To begin using the application, you will first be presented with the Configuration screen (0)

 0. Configuration Sceen:
-- Configure the keyboard to your hand by placing your fingers on the screen within the outlined area (if on a simulator, you will have to click where you want your fingers to be).
+- Configure the keyboard to your hand by placing your four fingers on the screen within the outlined area (if on a simulator, you will have to click where you want your fingers to be one by one).
 Follow the on-screen directions to do this.
 - If you are satisfied with the postioning, click confirm.
 This will bring you to the main typing screen (1).
 Otherwise, you can click reset to restart this process.
+- If your positioning will cause overlapping keys in the later view or is not inside the outline area, you will get a warning on that and you need to choose a new positioning by moving your four fingers until the app asks you to confirm or reset.
+Please do not keep your fingers to close to each other.

 1. Main typing screen:
+- On your computer, set the cursor to where you want to type (Notes, Word, etc.)
-- Press character keys to type to computer.
+- On the iPad, press character keys to type to the computer.
 - Swipe up or down on the screen to change the characters on the keys.
 - Swipe left on the screen to switch to the number mode screen (2).
 - Word prediction boxes along the top of the screen may be pressed to type the word offered in that box.
+The whole functionality of the word prediction box will be implemented in Beta release.
 - Enter key, Space key, Delete key (labeled 'Del'), Caps lock (labeled 'Cap'), can be found on the right side of this view.
+You can also try them.
-- "Configure" button at bottom right brings you back to configure the keyboard if you would like to reconfigure.
+- "Configure" button at bottom right (or top right based on your positioning in (0)) brings you back to configure the keyboard if you would like to reconfigure.
 - Pressing the blue button on the right with a computer mouse symbol will bring you to the mouse control screen (3).
 - The symbols at the bottom of the screen (including a black circle with the label "Swipe") cannot be interracted with.
 These are navigtional symbols which show you what keys you can get to by swiping in various directions.
 These will be updated for whatever screen you are on except for the mouse control screen (3) which does not offer navigation-by-swiping.